run-house/funhouse/sagemaker_integration/README.md

 ### [**Training**](training): Running a training job on a SageMaker instance.

-Let's use a simple PyTorch model to illustrate the different ways we can run training on SageMaker compute via Runhouse.
+We'll use a simple PyTorch model to illustrate the different ways we can run training on SageMaker compute via Runhouse.
 In each of these examples, Runhouse is responsible for spinning up the requested SageMaker compute, and executing the training code on the cluster.